Office: 916-448-3075 Mobile: 916-743-6802

 Additionally, Micheli has been qualified as an expert witness on California's knife laws in superior court, and has appeared as an expert witness before the State Board of Equalization in several key tax cases.
 His writings and work have been cited in amicus curiae legal briefs, books, and law review articles, as well as by the Congressional Research Service.

-Micheli is also the author of four casebooks: “Cases and Materials on Direct Democracy in California,” “The California Legislature and Its Legislative Process – Cases and Materials,” “Cases and Materials on the California Regulatory Process,” and “Cases and Materials on California’s Executive Branch of Government.”
+Micheli is also the author of five law school casebooks: "Cases and Materials on Direct Democracy in California,” “The California Legislature and Its Legislative Process – Cases and Materials,” “Cases and Materials on the California Regulatory Process,” “Cases and Materials on California’s Executive Branch of Government," and "Cases and Materials on California's Political and Elections Laws."

 He is a graduate of the University of California, Davis with a B.A. in Political Science – Public Service and the University of the Pacific, McGeorge School of Law with a J.D. degree.
 He currently serves as an Adjunct Professor of Law at McGeorge where he teaches the course Lawmaking in California as well as several online courses, and as a Lecturer in Law at the University of California, Davis, King Hall School of Law where he teaches the course Legislative Drafting.